-CLEAR is an investigative platform from Thomson Reuters designed for professionals who need data and information about individuals and companies.
-The CLEAR background check service provides fast access to a vast collection of public and proprietary records, CLEAR helps you find out about people and their connections.
+CLEAR is an investigative platform from Thomson Reuters, especially for professionals who need data and information about individuals and companies.
+The CLEAR background check service provides fast access to a vast public and proprietary data file collection.
+CLEAR helps you find out about people and their connections.

 Data-Trac Online Investigative Network

-GoodHire is an employment screening and background check company that is a good option for small businesses who need to outsource the screening process.
-The service is easy to use and their prices are considered to be affordable.
+GoodHire is an employment screening and history check company.
+It is a good option for small businesses that need to outsource the screening process.
+The service is easy to use, and its prices are generally affordable.
 Their technology integrates directly into most major HR systems.
-Also, 85% of their results are returned within one minute.
+Also, 85% of their results are available within one minute.

-GoodHire’s results return checks on SSN Trace, National, State and County Criminal Database Search, Traffic Violations, Sex Offender List, Domestic and Global Terrorist Watch Lists, Drug Screening, Employment Credit Report, Federal Criminal Check, Healthcare Sanctions, Education Verification, Professional License check, verification of employers, DMV records.
+GoodHire’s results return checks on SSN Trace, National, State, and County Criminal Database Searches, Traffic Violations, and Sex Offender Lists.
+In addition, it searches Domestic and Global Terrorist Watch Lists, Drug Screening, Employment Credit reports, Federal Criminal checks, Healthcare Sanctions, Education Verification, Professional License checks, verification of employers, and DMV records.

-HireRight Express is an online service provider that allows you to do employment verification, criminal records search, motor vehicles records search, address history, terrorist watch list and sex offender registry checks.
+HireRight Express is an online service provider that allows you to do employment verification.
+It involves a criminal records search, motor vehicle history search, address history, terrorist watch list, and sex offender registry checks.

-The Intelius Background Check report can potentially provide a plethora of information about a person, including (when available) criminal records, marriage/divorce records, lawsuits, liens, bankruptcies, property records, addresses, phone numbers, relatives and neighbors, matching people search results, and more.
+The Intelius Background Check report can provide a plethora of information about a person.
+Examples include (when available) criminal records, marriage/divorce documentation, lawsuits, liens, bankruptcies, property data files, addresses, phone numbers, relatives and neighbors, matching people search results, and more.

-An Intelius Criminal Records search will locate available criminal records (felonies, misdemeanors, DUIs, etc.) nationwide or in a specific state.
-A report may include (when available) offense type and date, court name, case number, outcome of the charges, and more.
-Read our full Intelius review.
+An Intelius Criminal Records search will locate available criminal reports (felonies, misdemeanors, DUIs, etc.) nationwide or in a specific state.
+A report may include (when available) the offense type and date, court name, case number, and the outcome of the charges.
+Please read our full Intelius review.

-IRBsearch provides online access to more than 34 billion records from over 10,000 sources.
-If you need to find information about someone, IRBsearch provides searches for people, assets, businesses, courts, licenses, phones and more.
+IRBsearch provides online access to over 34 billion records from over 10,000 sources.
+If you need to find information about someone, IRBsearch provides searches for people, assets, businesses, courts, licenses, phones, and more.

 National Instant Criminal Background Check System (NICS)

-The NICS: The National Instant Criminal Background Check System is used by Federal Firearms Licensees (FFLs) to determine whether a prospective buyer is eligible to buy firearms or explosives.
-Before ringing up the sale, cashiers call in a check to the FBI or to other designated agencies to ensure that each customer does not have a criminal record or isn’t otherwise ineligible to make a purchase.
-In the last decade, the NCIS handled more than 100 million checks, leading to more than 700,000 denials.
+The NICS system is used by Federal Firearms Licensees (FFLs).
+Licensees use it to determine whether a prospective buyer can buy firearms or explosives.
+Before ringing up the sale, cashiers call in a check to the FBI or other designated agencies to ensure that each customer has no criminal record or isn’t otherwise ineligible to make a purchase.
+The NCIS handled over 100 million checks in the last decade, leading to over 700,000 denials.

-Although Pipl is not a background check company, they do offer data services to several different companies.
-The Pipl query-engine helps find deep web pages that cannot be found on regular search engines.
-Unlike a typical search-engine, Pipl allows you to do a deep background check by retrieving information from the deep web.
-Pipl’s robots are set to interact with searchable databases and extract facts, contact details and other relevant information from personal profiles, member directories, scientific publications, court records and numerous other deep-web sources.
+Although Pipl is not a background check company, it offers data services to several companies.
+The Pipl query engine helps find deep web pages that cannot be found on regular search engines.
+Unlike a typical search engine, Pipl allows you to do a deep public information search.
+Also, it retrieves information from the deep web.
+Pipl’s robots are set to interact with searchable databases and extract facts and relevant information.
+For example, it finds contact details and other relevant information from personal profiles, member directories, scientific publications, court files, and numerous other deep-web sources.

 Spokeo People Search

-Spokeo is a people search service that organizes information about people into simple and comprehensive online profiles that are accessible to consumers, businesses, and non-profits.
-Spokeo is a search tool that aggregates information from a variety of different sources.
-It acts like a search engine to organize White Pages listings, Public Records and Social Network Information to help you safely find & learn about people.
+Spokeo is a people search service that aggregates and organizes information about people.
+Then, it organizes it into simple and comprehensive online profiles accessible to consumers, businesses, and non-profits.
+Spokeo acts like a search engine to organize White Pages listings, Public data, and Social Network Information.
+As a result, you can safely find and learn about people.
 Read our full review of Spokeo.

 TLOxp for Licensed Investigators

-TLOxp for Licensed Investigators (TLOxp) was created by the inventor of AutoTrak and Accurint and is now owned by TransUnion.
-TLOxp is a complete investigative system for finding knowledge and insight.
+TLOxp for Licensed Investigators was created by the inventor of AutoTrak and Accurint and is now owned by TransUnion.
+It is a complete investigative system for finding knowledge and insight.
 It combines advanced search capabilities with massive and unique data repositories.
-Licensed investigators can use TLOxp for:
+Licensed investigators can use TLOxp for the following:

 - Skip Tracing

-- Investigating and analyzing asset ownership to identify scams, pattern of fraud, suspicious claims, hidden assets and to authenticate legitimate claims
+- Investigating and analyzing asset ownership to identify scams, the pattern of fraud, suspicious claims, and hidden assets to authenticate legitimate claims

 - Research criminal histories and associations